electricimp/Builder/README.md

 const Builder = require('Builder');
 const builder = new Builder();

 // Specify whether you need line control statements.
-See the "-l" CLI option builder.machine.generateLineControlStatements = <true|false>;
+See the "-l" CLI option. builder.machine.generateLineControlStatements = <true|false>;

 // Cache all files included from remote sources.
-See the "--cache" CLI option builder.machine.useCache = <true|false>;
+See the "--cache" CLI option. builder.machine.useCache = <true|false>;

 // Set GitHub credentials.
-See the "--github-user" and "--github-token" CLI options builder.machine.readers.github.username = "<USERNAME>";
+See the "--github-user" and "--github-token" CLI options. builder.machine.readers.github.username = "<USERNAME>";
 builder.machine.readers.github.token = "<PASSWORD_OR_ACCESS_TOKEN>";

 // Path to the file that lists the resources which should be excluded from caching.
-// See the "--cache-exclude-list" CLI option builder.machine.excludeList = "<PATH_TO_FILE>";
+// See the "--cache-exclude-list" CLI option. builder.machine.excludeList = "<PATH_TO_FILE>";

+// Replace local include paths to github URLs if requested.
+// See the "--respect-local-includes" CLI option. builder.machine.respectLocalIncludes = <true|false>;

 // Suppress warning about duplicate includes.
-// See the "--suppress-duplicate-includes-warning" CLI option builder.machine.suppressDupWarning = <true|false>;
+// See the "--suppress-duplicate-includes-warning" CLI option. builder.machine.suppressDupWarning = <true|false>;

-// See the "--save-dependencies" CLI option builder.machine.dependenciesSaveFile = <false|"PATH_TO_FILE">;
+// See the "--save-dependencies" CLI option. builder.machine.dependenciesSaveFile = <false|"PATH_TO_FILE">;
-// See the "--use-dependencies" CLI option builder.machine.dependenciesUseFile = <false|"PATH_TO_FILE">;
+// See the "--use-dependencies" CLI option. builder.machine.dependenciesUseFile = <false|"PATH_TO_FILE">;

-// See the "--save-directives" CLI option builder.machine.directivesSaveFile = <false|"PATH_TO_FILE">;
+// See the "--save-directives" CLI option. builder.machine.directivesSaveFile = <false|"PATH_TO_FILE">;
-// See the "--use-directives" CLI option builder.machine.directivesUseFile = <false|"PATH_TO_FILE">;
+// See the "--use-directives" CLI option. builder.machine.directivesUseFile = <false|"PATH_TO_FILE">;

 const inputFile = "PATH_TO_YOUR_INPUT_FILE";